 Tour the Lady Bird Johnson Wildflower Center

 As the Capital of Texas, what better home for a botanical garden dedicated to the Lone Star State’s native plants than Austin?
 That’s exactly what you’ll find at the Lady Bird Johnson Wildflower Center.
 Walk the plant-lined pathways through several gardens, including an arboretum with an array of Texas trees.
 Fascinating structures and art displays abound in the wildflower center, which is also home to a café that serves lunch every day except Monday.
-To see what’s blooming at the wildflower center today, visit its website.

 Rent a Kayak and Paddle Lady Bird Lake

 Imagine walking through downtown Austin and, moments later, being on a kayak in the middle of a pristine river.
 That’s what it’s like at Lady Bird Lake, the part of the Colorado River that meanders through town.
 Visit one of the many kayak, stand up paddleboard, and canoe rental sites along the waterway for a nominal fee and you can explore to your heart’s content.
 Keep your eyes open and you may just see fish and turtles swimming in the clear water, as well as dozens of locals jogging on the trails that border the lake.
 Whether you kick back in the middle of the lake and take in the view or you work up a sweat, you’ll experience a truly urban retreat to the great outdoors at Lady Bird Lake.

 Watch the World’s Largest Urban Bat Colony Emerge